MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ## Create a Traffic Manager profile and configure cross-cloud scaling

-Create a Traffic Manager profile in Azure and then configure endpoints to enable cross-cloud scaling.
+Create a Traffic Manager profile using the Azure portal, then configure endpoints to enable cross-cloud scaling.

 ### Create Traffic Manager profile